T0gan/GSoC_2022_QMLHEP_Tasks/README.md

 # ML4SCI GSoC 2022 Tasks submission
-This repos include files for my tasks submission to the ML4SCI Google Summer of Code 2022 application.
+This repo include files for my tasks submission to the ML4SCI Google Summer of Code 2022 application.

 <br />